High School Policies

 - Third Offense – one day suspension with any additional offense resulting in dismissal

-Daily participation requires that every student enrolled in each of our summer programs must have a laptop or tablet with working camera and audio features, reliable Wi-Fi and capability for face-to-face and voice/text contact with faculty.
+If we must transition to distance learning, every student enrolled must have a laptop or tablet with working camera and audio features, reliable Wi-Fi and capability for face-to-face and voice/text contact with faculty.
 Students will be unable to participate in the summer programs without these items as they are critical to their access to course materials and their class participation.

 Unfortunately, PVPSS does not have equipment available “to loan” to students who wish to enroll.